haldous2/node_react_login/README.md

 Originally I had added Facebook authentication using Passport.
 The trouble is with login patterns and how to handle duplicate accounts.
 There are multiple ways to handle said duplications; however, I've decided to keep this build simple.
 If you'd like to add the Facebook auth parts do so by adding the following to the users route and also a link in the loginForm component.

+Note: you need to npm install passport, passport-facebook

+You'll also need to initialize passport in your component

+  const passport = require("passport");
+  const passportFacebook = require('passport-facebook');
+  router.use(passport.initialize());

 ** Routes @ /server/routes/users
 ```
 /*